jmlauranson/christian.lauranson.com/content/en/home/skills.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Centres d'Intérêt"
-subtitle = "une carriere dediée à"
+title = "A career devoted to History of Law" subtitle = ""

 # Showcase personal skills or business features.
 #